-Dave Walton farms near Wilton in Southeast Iowa and serves as Treasurer for the Iowa Soybean Association (ISA) board of directors.
-He grows soybeans, corn, commercial hay and manages beef cattle with his father, son, and wife, Paula.
+Jeff Frank farms near Auburn in Sac County, Iowa and serves as the treasurer for the Iowa Soybean Association (ISA) Board of Directors.
+He grows soybeans and corn with his youngest son and has been farming for more than 40 years.

 A strong proponent of accurate data, Frank utilizes grid sampling, soil mapping and variable rate inputs on his land to achieve the highest yield for the lowest inputs each year.